-I come from Poland, but I have been living in Norway for five years.
-This is my second year as a teacher assistant in Grade 1.
+I come from Poland, but I have been living in Norway for six years.
+This is my third year as a teacher assistant in grade 1.
 Before, I worked as an SFO assistant at GIS.
-I also volunteered in Grade 1 under the professional supervision of Mrs. Rasen.
+I had a great opportunity to work under the professional supervision of Mrs. Rasen and Ms. Michelotti.
 That time confirmed my belief that I was going the right way.

-I have a Master’s degree in Journalism and Communication, but I decided to extend my education.
-I currently study pedagogy, specializing in preschool and lower primary school education (Grades 1-3).
-After getting a bachelor’s degree in this field, I would like to continue my education.
+I have a master’s degree in Journalism and Communication, but I decided to extend my education.
+I also have bachelor’s degree in Pedagogy, specializing in preschool and lower primary school education (Grades 1-3).
+Of course, I would like to continue my education in the future.

 GIS gives me an opportunity to work with wonderful children and teachers.
 I am glad that I can learn from the best and be part of the development of GIS’s youngest students.